-KV couples are writen one after each other.
+KV couples are written one after each other.
 If one KV is at memory position n, the next one will be at memory position n + length.

 If the key has a length of 0, it indicates a hole and the length indicates the offset to the next entry.

-A lenght of 0xffff means the end of the table.
+A length of 0xffff means the end of the table.

 Holes are created when an entry is deleted or modified entries.